$W$-algebras and the equivalence of bihamiltonian, Drinfeld-Sokolov and Dirac reductions: Conclusions and Remarks

 The author thanks B. Dubrovin for useful discussions and N. Pagnon for providing the reference \cite{DamSab}.
 Part of this work was inspired by the "Summer School and Conference in Geometric Representation Theory and Extended Affine Lie Algebras" at the University of Ottawa, organized by the Fields Institute.
 This work is partially supported by the European Science Foundation Programme ``Methods of Integrable Systems, Geometry, Applied Mathematics" (MISGAM).
+The author also like to thank anonymous reviewers who gave corrections and valuable comments that has helped to improve the quality of the manuscript.